 Many third-party organizations offer additional support for students who identify as first-gen. We encourage you to explore these resources as you embark on your study abroad adventure.

-- Diversity Abroad (a leading international organization dedicated to providing support to diverse students, including first-gen students, as they seek international experiences)
+- Diversity Abroad (a leading international organization that supports diverse students in global experiences)

 - I'm First (an online community featuring student blogs and video stories)

-- GoAbroad.com (an in-depth resource of study abroad tips for first generation students who are interested in studying abroad)
+- GoAbroad.com (an in-depth resource of study abroad tips for first-gen students)

 - IFSA Unpacked (blogs discussing study abroad experiences with diverse identities)